 Hunterdon Behavioral Health’s inpatient unit provides a comfortable setting that encourages interaction with peers, family and staff, and facilitates wellness.

-- Patients have access to a stocked kitchen, large lounge area, and patio.
+- Patients have access to a stocked kitchen, a large lounge area, and patio.

 - One-on-one sessions and family meetings take place in private areas, ensuring complete confidentiality.